TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "4fc9f99b-00f8-a3ca-cd9e-0c4648ce1d90",
       "longDescription": null,
-      "shortDescription": "Other issues related to using Azure Backup to back up or restore your Azure virtual machine, not listed above", "searchTags": "",
+      "shortDescription": "Other issues related to using Azure Backup to back up or restore your Azure virtual machine that are not listed above", "searchTags": "",
       "category": "Management",
       "useInDiagnoseAndSolve": "FALSE"